Rolls-Royce–Bentley L-series V8 engine: 6.75-Litre

-The power output of the 6.75-litre over the 6.25-litre version was not very significant at the outset, the emphasis being on increased torque.
-The plethora of revisions introduced throughout its life were primarily to comply with emissions; one of the most notable changes is the new firing order of 1-5-4-8-6-3-7-2 introduced in 1987.
+The power output of the 6.75-litre over the 6.25-litre version was not very significant at the outset, the emphasis having been on increased torque.
+The plethora of revisions introduced throughout its life were primarily to comply with emissions; one of the most notable changes was the new firing order of 1-5-4-8-6-3-7-2 introduced in 1987.
 With improved tuning and the addition of turbochargers, the 6.75-litre became one of the world's most powerful automobile engines and enormously enhanced the image of Bentley as a sporting car maker.